ethyca/fides/clients/fides-js/docs/interfaces/Fides.md

 Once FidesJS is initialized, it exports this global object to `window.Fides` as the main API to integrate into your web applications.

-You can then use `Fides` in your Javascript code to check the user's current consent preferences (e.g. `if (Fides.consent.marketing) { ... }`), enable FidesJS integrations (e.g. `Fides.gtm()`), programmaticaly show the FidesJS UI (e.g. `Fides.showModal()`) and more.
+You can then use `Fides` in your JavaScript code to check the user's current consent preferences (e.g. `if (Fides.consent.marketing) { ... }`), enable FidesJS integrations (e.g. `Fides.gtm()`), programmaticaly show the FidesJS UI (e.g. `Fides.showModal()`) and more.
 See the full list of properties below